BenTrebi/shark-quiz/README.md

 ## Description
-This quiz application was built in order to better understand React.
+This quiz application was built as a passion project in order to better understand React.
 It was built using React, Javascript, and CSS.

 ## Installation
 After cloning the repo, simply run npm i in the root.